 The planning, organizing and delivery of large projects are extremely complex.
 The success or failure of such projects are determined by the project strategy.

 Large projects also involve many different stakeholders entering and exiting the project life cycle at different stages with different roles and responsibilities.
-Some of them can have conflicting interests.
+Some of them can even have conflicting interests.

 Investing time in defining the appropriate project strategy, project organization and the definition of roles and responsibilities upfront enables better project execution speed and control when the rubber meets the road.